kaanakdeniz/reproducibility_assessment/README.md

 ## Citation

-If you use these codes, please cite it as below:
+If you find this repository useful in your research, please cite it as below:

 ```
 @misc{akdeniz2023reproder,